vuejs/test-utils-docs/src/guide/vue-router.md

 Although it's not entirely clear from the warning, it's related to the fact that Vue Router 4 handles routing asynchronously, and before anything is rendered, the router must be in a "ready" state.
 For this reason Vue Router provides an `isReady` function, which we can `await` to ensure the router is ready and the initial routing has occurred before rendering anything.

-Furthermore, the jsdom environment most test runners use will not do an initial navigation to `/` like a regular browser, so we need to handle this ourselves.
-Update the test to do the initial navigation to `/`, and ensure the navigation has completed by awaiting `isReady`:
+In web mode (which we are using, since we passed the `history: createWebHistory()` option when creating the router), the router will use the initial location to trigger an initial navigation automatically.
+For this reason, why we need to `await router.isReady()` - to ensure the initial navigation has completed before the test continues.

 ```js {5,6}
 import { mount } from '@vue/test-utils'